Eugene-Chan2021Fall/Project-FlashCard/Specification.md

  - Flashcards is powerful tool to provide efficient memorizing for all updates and information need to be memorized and fast way to take notes, create content and produce PDF to print.

-\##Actors: students
+\##Actors:
+- system

+\##Preconditions
+- Markdown file ready to convert

 \##Triggers
+- System use online converter to convert

 \##Primary Sequence
+1. use online converter to convert markdown file to pdf flash cards
+2. flash cards saved within the system and ready to use

 \##Primary Postconditions
+- system update and flash card ready to use

 **Use Case #2 Name:** Share PDF cards add to their accounts

- - Make printable flashcards as PDF file, create online flashcards, share a link or send to accounts digitally to refer when need it.
+- make printable flashcards as PDF file, create online flashcards, share a link or send to accounts digitally to refer when needs it

 \##Actors
+- user
+- system

 \##Triggers